camunda/camunda-docs/versioned_docs/version-8.2/components/modeler/desktop-modeler/element-templates/defining-templates.md

 - `binding`: Specifying how the property is mapped to BPMN or Camunda extensions (cf. [bindings](#bindings))
 - `constraints`: A list of editing constraints to apply to the template

-In addition, Camunda Platform 8 supports these properties:
+In addition, fields can be activated conditionally via these properties:

 - `id`: An identifier that can be used to reference the property in conditional properties
 - `condition`: A condition that determines when [the property is active](#defining-conditional-properties)